tzlaine/small_wg1_papers/P3117_extending_conditionally_borrowed.md

 potentially store `f` in the adapted iterator) than it is for `views::filter` (which would need not only the predicate but also the underlying sentinel, so this may not be worthwhile).
 This would need to be carefully considered.

+# Notes

+views containing an invocable F:

+- transform_view
+- zip_transform_view
+- adjacent_transform_view

+views containing a predicate Pred:

+- filter_view
+- take_while_view -- not borrowed (does almost exaclty what drop_while_view does!)
+- drop_while_view -- already borrowed
+- chunk_by_view

+Other things to consider:

+- Why isn't join_view borrowed if its V is?

+- Why aren't join_with_view, split_view, lazy_split_view, and
+  cartesian_product_view borrowed when they're constructed from however many borrowed ranges?